perfectsense/brightspot-js-carousel/README.md

 # brightspot-js-carousel

+> **IMPORTANT: The 0.1.0 upgrade changes the init function in an important way.** Previously, Object.create was run in the init function.
+This was breaking IE8 if a polyfill for Object.create wasn't loaded.
+So it has now been changed to follow the more common bsp utility pattern where you are expected to manually invoke Object.create in whatever plugin you write.

 Front end abstraction for [slick carousel](http://kenwheeler.github.io/slick/).
 Provides a utility with pre-bundled themes and Brightspot plugins to instantiate the utility.

 ## Installation